-The University of Redlands provides a multi-faceted Teacher Education Program.
-A specific description of the program can be found in the University of Redlands catalog available from the School of Education.
-Admission to the program is granted by the faculty of the School of Education.
+The University of Redlands provides a multi-faceted teacher education program.
 After successful completion of the required course work and program requirements, students advance to student teaching.

 The first step in the student teaching program is orientation to the school.
 Your university supervisor and master teacher will help you transition into student teaching.
 For additional information refer to the Student Teaching Handbook

 Please speak to your advisor if you have any questions.

 A. Look for evidence of growth and interests of your students.
 Students need strategies and techniques designed to help them solve problems; effective teachers provide that guidance.
 Teaching involves more than simply “telling.”